When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 - Find an unexposed place and sit on your backpack with legs joined together

-You can monitor and get alerted about lightings in nearby you with this Apple app:
+You can monitor and get alerted about lighting nearby with this Apple app.

 How to hike in the snow?

-Picture of the Giewont Peak seen from the Zakopane area during a snowy day. © ambrozinio / Adobe Stock
+Picture of the Giewont Mountain seen from Zakopane during a snowy day. © ambrozinio / Adobe Stock

 Occurrence

-The snow you can see it on the trail even in June or at the beginning of July (especially in higher parts on the north side of the slopes).
+The snowfall can occur even in June or at the beginning of July (especially in higher parts on the north side of the slopes).
 Fresh snow may fall in September.

 Beware – because of quite big temperature differences, such snow might create a thin layer of ice on the trail.
 Then, it’s too slippery for regular hiking shoes, but also too thin for crampons.
 In such conditions, it's better to give up hiking (especially in higher parts).